sara-nl/griddocs/source/Pages/Service/system_specifications/gina_specs.rst

 Network
 ============
 GinA is connected to a Juniper Q-Fabric network fabric.
-On this fabric also the Grid Storage is connected and makes high troughput possible.
+On this fabric also the Grid Storage is connected and makes high throughput possible.
 Currently we have seen over 20GB/sec (~170-200Gbit/sec) of peak network traffic to the Grid Storage.
 All workernodes are connected with a single 10Gbit ethernet connection.

 Worker nodes